therealasrz/LOL-analysis/README.md

 The central question we are interested in is **In what degree of effectiveness does the firstblood status has to other gaming statistics in the data set**.
 We want to use data analysis techniques to testify the impact of first blood on gaming statistics,  including individual player performance, team strategies, in-game metrics, and ultimately, match outcomes.
 And therefore using these statistics to set up a prediction model to predict the positions of the players.
 This predictive model holds immense potential to enhance strategic decision-making, optimize team compositions, and elevate overall gameplay experience.

 ### Introduction of Columns
 The dataset introduces a comprehensive array of columns featuring gameplay metrics and match outcomes from professional League of Legends esports matches.
-Here's an introduction to some of the key columns:
+Ther are 148992 rows in this dataset, and here's an introduction to some of the key columns:
 In the dataset provided, we encounter various columns that encapsulate essential gameplay statistics and match outcomes from professional League of Legends (LoL) esports matches.
 Here's a brief introduction to each of these columns:

 - `gameid`: This column represents a unique identifier for each individual match played.
 It allows us to distinguish between different matches in the dataset.

 - `side`: The 'side' column denotes the team affiliation of a particular player or team.
 It typically distinguishes between 'blue' and 'red' teams.

 - `result`: This column indicates the outcome of a match for a specific team or player.
-It may denote whether the team won, lost, or if the match ended in a draw.
+1 indicates the team or the team that the player is in won, 0 indicates lost.

 - `kills`: The 'kills' column quantifies the number of enemy champions a player or team successfully eliminated during the match.